MonirehRazavi/LiteratureinMotion-Hub/week-07/README.md

 Or: “List all the adaptations of Macbeth, with their publication dates and places.”

-The **query** tells **Wikidata** what to search for, what to include in the results, and how to label the columns.
+The [Wikidata Query Service](https://query.wikidata.org/) tells **Wikidata** what to search for, what to include in the results, and how to label the columns.
 The answer comes back as a table.

 Example: